Antonboom/errname/README.md

 - Package aliases are not supported if the source package and its directory differ in name.

-- Not supported sentinel errors that were not created by a `errors`/`fmt` package and that do not have an explicit type `error`:
+- Not supported sentinel errors that were created by an external type or func (except `errors`/`fmt`) and that do not have an explicit type `error`:

 ```go
 var ErrUnsupported = new(net.AddrError)